A brief history of quantum vs classical computational advantage: Towards fault tolerance

 Table~\ref{tab:quantum_error_correction} shows a chronological history of quantum error correction experiments, from which one can see the remarkable progress in recent years.
-Moving beyond simple proof of principle demonstrations, the first error correction experiment to achieve a logical qubit lifetime longer than any component physical qubit occurred in 2016~\cite{ofek2016extending}.
+Notably, Ref.~\cite{schindler2011} constitutes the first repetitive error correction (with only phase flip errors).
+The first error correction experiment to achieve a logical qubit lifetime longer than any component physical qubit occurred in 2016~\cite{ofek2016extending}.
 In this work, a logical qubit is encoded in a superconducting resonator in a so-called \textit{cat state}, exhibiting a lifetime 1.1 times as long as the best physical qubit, demonstrating a fundamental feature of error correction that additional noisy components can combine to create higher fidelity quantum information.
 Later, in 2020, Ref.~\cite{Wootton_2020} is notable for implementing the largest repetition codes at that time, using up to $43$ physical qubits of a superconducting (IBM) quantum computer.
-Also of note from 2020 is the first experimental demonstration of the surface code on a superconducting quantum computer~\cite{andersen2020}.
+Also of note from 2020 is the first experimental demonstration of the surface code on a superconducting quantum computer~\cite{andersen2020} constituting the first repetitive error detection (while~\cite{anderson2021realization} in 2021 constituted the first repetitive error correction).
 The surface code is one of the most targeted codes due to its high threshold and relatively low experimental complexity, so although this work involved only four data qubits it generated significant interest.
 Another work from 2020 showed the first experimental demonstration of fault-tolerant preparation, measurement, and rotation using 13 trapped ion qubits implementing the $[[9, 1, 3]]$ Bacon-Shor code.
 In 2021, the team from Google published the first error correction experiment on its \textit{Sycamore} computer used in random circuit sampling experiments~\cite{chen2021}.
 This work scaled the size of repetition codes and showed, although the logical error rates were worse than physical component error rates, that the logical error rate decreased exponentially in the distance of the code.
 Subsequently, building on~\cite{andersen2020}, in 2022 Ref.~\cite{krinner2022realizing} implemented a distance three surface code using 17 physical qubits on a superconducting quantum computer.
 The USTC group also implemented a distance three surface code in 2022 on the \Zuchongzhi{} quantum computer used for random circuit sampling experiments.
 The Google group regained the lead with the largest surface code implementation of distance five (49 physical qubits) in 2023 on the \textit{Sycamore} computer~\cite{ahcarya2023suppresing}.
 This line of work culminated in the most recent surface code experiment by Google in 2024~\cite{acharya2024quantum}.
 In this work, using a new 105 qubit quantum computer called \textit{Willow}, surface codes up to distance seven (101 physical qubits) were implemented, and for the first time error rates were \textit{below} the surface code threshold.
 (Note that Google has claimed quantum advantage in a new random circuit sampling experiment on \textit{Willow} in several press releases~\cite{willow}, however no details about the experiment have been given at the time of writing.)
 Other experimental work in error correction in 2024 showed up to $218$ physical qubits encoding $k = 48$ logical qubits and implementing logical operations on a neutral atom quantum computer~\cite{48}, and still other work has demonstrated necessary protocols for fault-tolerant quantum computing, e.g. magic state distillation in~\cite{magic2024}.